 To revive the guiding, healing, and transformative power of dream, to support seekers in expressing dream wisdom in their creative, personal, and professional lives and in their social activism, she writes and lectures about how to integrate dream messages into our life journey.

 Joyce is the author of Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine, a collection of dream narratives exploring the female psyche.
-Her book, Dreams and the Wisdom Within, will be published in 2017.
+Her book, Dreams and the Wisdom Within, was published in 2018.

 She has lectured and taught about dreams at campus Hillels, Jewish Centers, and Jewish women’s gatherings about dreams as a pillar of Jewish spirituality.